dderevjanik/agescx-js/README.md

 Set of tools and utilities to work with `.scx` files.

 The main reason, why was this project created, is lack of functionality, which AoE2 in-game editor offers.
-You can't access scenario programmaticaly via some API.
-Also, scripts (triggers) in AoE2 are pretty useless, because you have to handle a thousends of them when you're creating a big scenario with RPG element.
-But after some time, triggers become more-like spaghetty code.
+You can't access scenario programmatically via some API.
+Also, scripts (triggers) in AoE2 are pretty useless, because you have to handle a thousands of them when you're creating a big scenario with RPG element.
+But after some time, triggers become more-like spaghetti code.
 That means you're not sure, which trigger is not needed, you have to click through all of them to find out.
 AgeScxJS doesn't solve this problem, but you can use Javascript to create your own script language.
-You can also generate scenarios programmaticaly (mazzes, convert bitmap images, random, etc...).
+You can also generate scenarios programmatically (mazes, convert bitmap images, random, etc...).
 With AgeScxJS you can build your own web application for editing/converting or viewing scenarios.
 There's no restrictions what you can do with those tools.